muthusathya1/myDSALearning/README.md

 # myDSALearning
-## Sort by Color
+## Arithmetic progression

 Problem Description

-Given an array with N objects colored red, white, or blue, sort them so that objects of the same color are adjacent, with the colors in the order red, white, and blue.

-We will represent the colors as,

-    red -> 0
-    white -> 1
-    blue -> 2

-Note: Using the library sort function is not allowed.
+Given an integer array A of size N. Return 1 if the array can be arranged to form an arithmetic progression, otherwise return 0.

+A sequence of numbers is called an arithmetic progression if the difference between any two consecutive elements is the same.

 Problem Constraints

-    1 <= N <= 1000000
+2 <= N <= 105

-    0 <= A[i] <= 2
+-109 <= A[i] <= 109

 Input Format

-First and only argument of input contains an integer array A.
+The first and only argument is an integer array A of size N.

 Output Format

-Return an integer array in asked order
+Return 1 if the array can be rearranged to form an arithmetic progression, otherwise return 0.

 Example Input

-Input 1 :
+Input 1:

-    A = [0, 1, 2, 0, 1, 2]
+ A = [3, 5, 1]
 Input 2:

-    A = [0]
+ A = [2, 4, 1]

 Example Output

 Output 1:

-    [0, 0, 1, 1, 2, 2]
+ 1
 Output 2:

-    [0]
+ 0

 Example Explanation

 Explanation 1:

-    [0, 0, 1, 1, 2, 2] is the required order.
+ We can reorder the elements as [1, 3, 5] or [5, 3, 1] with differences 2 and -2 respectively, between each consecutive elements.
 Explanation 2:

-    [0] is the required order
+ There is no way to reorder the elements to obtain an arithmetic progression.